A Step-By-Step Guide To Reverse Dieting

 Each week you’ll do your weigh-in on the same day and record your weight for that week.

-For most guys I don’t recommend weighing yourself every day, since this causes unnecessary stress, and you’ll find that day-to-day weight fluctuations aren’t very important.
+For most people I don’t recommend weighing yourself every day, since this causes unnecessary stress, and you’ll find that day-to-day weight fluctuations aren’t very important.

 Instead, keep it to once per week.
 Choose a day and be consistent with it – and then make sure you weigh yourself first thing in the morning, before you eat or drink anything, and after you pee, to make each weigh-in as accurate as possible.